 Wow, what an interesting thread.
 I don't know who these Autechre guys are, or what their music is like, but seldom have I read such consistently vitriolic criticism of a band's style of music (or non-music?)
 You guys really do sound like scorned lovers!

 However, someone out there must enjoy their music, right?

 I disagree wholeheartedly with all the posts here and I do like their new music.
 A lot.

-I do love melodic and harmonic elements in music, and my favorite composers explore these elements in ways I love, but who says they have
+I do like traditional beauty in melodic and harmonic elements etc too, and my favorite composers explore these elements in ways I love, but who says they have

 to be there?
 Why should Autechre compromise when there's plenty of music with less dissonance (including their own early stuff) out there?
-I'm quite happy with them concentrating on the splutters, gurgles, and weird, unpredictable track morphings, and I look forward to them becoming even more unpredictable, intricate and experimental yet.
+It's all available.
+I'm quite enjoyimg them pursuing these different directions, and I look forward to them becoming even more unpredictable, intricate and experimental yet.
 For me, what they're doing isn't random; it's involving, logical, music - it's just that they're a bit more playful with the rules than others might be.
-Like I said, I appreciate less "deranged" music, too, and I personally wouldn't ever go as "out there" and difficult as Autechre with my own music, but when you're in the mood, Autechre provide something quite special.
+Like I said, I appreciate less "deranged" music, too, but when you're in the mood, Autechre provide something quite special.
 I understand why people are upset with their new direction, but my bizarre brain seems to enjoy it.

 I think they are still pretty popular - the special 2cd edition of Quaristice (priced at a ridiculous £25) sold out within a day.
 There were a thousand copies of it...